abisummers/abisummers.github.io/src/pages/articles/book-stores.md

 ## Smith & Son

 They have two locations, one on Rue Rivoli just opposite the Jardin des Tuileries and a second one in the Marais.
-The main store on Rue Rivoli has a tea room and a selection of British foods that you can't find easily in France.
+The main store on Rue Rivoli has a tea room and a selection of British foods (think Irn Bru and Terry's chocolate orange) that you can't find easily in France.

 They have a website where you can order books and you can see what books they have in stock.
 This store is usually less crowded compared to The Abbey and Shakespeare and Company - they have more space to move around.

 ## San-Francisco Book Co

-This time, the store focuses is on second hand books.
+This time, the store focus is on second hand books.

 One of the things I love about second hand book stores is you never know what you're going to find.
 You have to spend the time looking through the books until you find one that catches your eye.